 Firstly install the ceiling below the floor after two layers of acoustic insulation are installed.
 The ceiling must be 12mm Rhino board type.
-Seal all joints as well as any gaps against the wall an appropriate cavity sealer.
+Seal all joints as well as any gaps against the wall with an appropriate cavity sealer.
 This is to be sure that all air gaps are sealed.
-Once completed the next part of the application will start.
+Once completed, the next part of the application will start.

 Starting with a grid system fitted below the first ceiling.
 Importantly note that no part of the grid must make contact with the ceiling space above.
 IMPORTANT!!
 The ceiling grid should be at least 75mm below the first ceiling.

-The air gap is significantly essential however the most important is that not even wires can be attached to the ceiling and floor above.
+The air gap is significantly essential; however, the most important is that not even wires can be attached to the ceiling and floor above.
 Some installers will fit drywall metal grid sections with cables for support in the centre.

 In fact, this will be a waste of all the work done above as the sound transference will remain a factor.
 A mistake of nature will still allow for Airbourne sound to be improved.
-However, the Impact sounds will always be a factor.
-Apologies for pushing this point.
+However, the Impact sounds will always be a factor—apologies for pushing this point.
 Having been in the industry for many years, we have seen this mistake happen many times.